fubar2/toolfactory-galaxy-server/README.md

 you choose to adapt the rsync code for a tool, please be careful.
 If you do accidentally break the Appliance, it takes only a few minutes to delete and recreate the entire server from scratch if necessary.

-2. The `planemo_test` tool calls an rpyc (old fashioned remote procedure call with a python twist) server to run planemo, and to write tested archives to exported directories that tools should never be able to write, described in more detail below.
+2. The `planemo_test` tool calls an rpyc (remote procedure call in python) server to run planemo, and to write tested archives to exported directories that tools should never be able to write, described in more detail below.
 It is even less secure than the rsync method having complete access to /export.
-At present, that container runs as root - something that needs repair before long.
+At present, that container runs as root - something that could and should be changed.
 The remote server will soon be restricted to run specific exported functions just for the tester, so it will not be possible for a user to damage the system without changing that server code in the container.
 Again, extremely handy for integrating the
 ToolFactory but also not for public internet exposure.
 Given that constraint, it offers a generalisable model for other potential private desktop Galaxy appliances.
 They might be integrated with specialised local GPU or other hardware and services, in circumstances where the security risks are known and manageable, given benevolent users.